IIBF DIGITAL BANKING Notes-2 PDF Free Download

-The mention of transactional cards was first found in history back in 1890 in novel ‘Looking Backward’ by Edward Bellamy.
-The term credit card was mentioned 11 times in there citing it as a card that can be used for purchasing goods by spending a citizen’s dividend from the government, instead of borrowing.
+The mention of transactional cards was first found in history back in 1890 in the novel ‘Looking Backward’ by Edward Bellamy.
+The term credit card was mentioned 11 times there citing it as a card that can be used for purchasing goods by spending a citizen’s dividend from the government, instead of borrowing.

 Card by businesses for their individual store:

-Charga-Plates: They were considered to be the first stepping stone in transactional cards history.
+Charga-Plates: They were considered to be the first stepping stone in transactional card history.
 They first came into existence in the US in the year 1928 & were offered by merchants to their regular customers.
 The plates were specific to the individual stores & could only be used in those specific stores.
 Whenever a user made a purchase, manual entries were made to maintain the data.

 First card by a bank: It was the National Bank of Brooklyn in New York that issued a charge card in 1946.
 It released a “Charge-It” program between bank customers & local businesses.
 The businesses were required to deposit their sales slips to the bank, which in turn were used to bill their customers.

 Card across multiple business stores: In 1950, Diners Club introduced the Diners Charge Card providing the option to shop at several different stores by using the same card.
-Customers were sent a monthly statement of their expenses, that they were then required to pay.
+Customers were sent a monthly statement of their expenses, which they were then required to pay.
 A service charge to the credit card issuer was charged in the range of 3% to 5% of the T. Sales Value.

 Read Also:- IIBF DIGITAL BANKING Notes PDF Free Download